Online Dating Has Revitalized Romance

 "Just tell him what you just told me."

 My friend shared her feelings with her new man online that evening.
 She went too far too fast.
 She said "Terry, I want to let you know that you are the one.
 I love you, and I want to spend the rest of my life with you."
 He stammered and stumbled about, and excused himself from the conversation.
-He was only looking for a fun online romance, no long term anything.
+He was only looking for a fun online romance, not anything long-term.
 He was clear about this from the start.
 My friend thought that she could change his mind.

 Know where you both are in terms of what you want.
 Don't look for a commitment from a person who is not looking for one.
 It is not fair to them and it is not fair to you.